shabbir-kh4n/pawfect/README.md

 | `MONGO_URI` | MongoDB connection string |
 | `JWT_SECRET` | Secret key for JWT tokens |
 | `GEMINI_API_KEY` | Google Gemini API key |

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

-## 👥 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 🐛 Issues

-If you find any bugs or have feature requests, please create an issue on GitHub.

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

 Made with ❤️ for pet lovers everywhere 🐶🐱